 ACCESS to LAUNDRY FACILITIES:

 The Excavation House is equipped with a washing machine.

 DOCUMENTATION REQUIRED for TRAVEL:

-A valid passport is required for travel Additionally, the Turkish Research Application Form is required for all foreigners conducting research in Turkey.
+is required for travel.
+Additionally, the Turkish Research Application Form is required for all foreigners conducting research in Turkey.
 Dr. Hoff will provide instructions on completing the form.
+Non-U.S. citizens

-See the Budget Sheet (near the top of the page and click on "Summer" or link directly) and the Fund Your Experience page on the Education Abroad website.
+See the Budget Sheet and the Fund Your Experience page on the Education Abroad website.

-Upon approval of participation, program participants will pay a $500 deposit.
-The deposit will be applied to the final program cost balance.
+Upon approval of participation, program participants will pay a $500 commitment deposit.
+The commitment deposit will be applied to the final program cost.
 If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal.
-The deadline to pay the $500 commitment deposit is February 15, 2016.
+The deadline to pay the $500 commitment deposit is March 15, 2018.